ifsantana/kitchen-flow/README.md

 Please display the current order value when displaying an order in your system’s output.

 value =
-(s​helfLife​ - ​decayRate *​​​ orderAge * shelfDecayModifier)​
+(s​helfLife​ - ​decayRate *​​​ orderAge * shelfDecayModifier)​ / shelfLife

-shelfLife
-   shelfDecayModifier​is1​ ​forsingle - temperatureshelvesand​2​fortheoverflowshelf.
+ shelfDecayModifier​ is 1​ ​forsingle-temperature shelves and ​2​ for the overflow shelf.

 ## Problem Solution